geoffreylitt/wildcard-onward-paper/paper.md

 One limitation is that Wildcard can only make customizations that use the available data exposed in the table.
 If the adapter doesn't expose some piece of data, the user can't use it in their customization.
 The table data format also rules out customizing certain sites that don't have a way to map to a table.
 The UI modifications available in Wildcard are also limited in scope; deleting arbitrary buttons isn’t possible, for example.
 There is no facility for running automations when the user isn't actively viewing a page—at one point, we wanted to build an automation to repeatedly load a grocery delivery website to check for open delivery slots, but it didn't seem possible to achieve this in Wildcard.

-Despite these limitations, we found that Wildcard does offer predictability: once we built a site adapter for a website, it was generally obvious what customizations were possible, and the UI guided us towards building customizations that matched the system’s model.
-If data is not available in the table, for example, then it’s abundantly clear that customizations relying on that data will not be expressible.

-We consider all of these limitations to be an acceptable outcome.
+We consider these limitations to be an acceptable outcome.
 Our goal is to support as many useful customizations as possible with a low threshold of difficulty, and not to span all possible customizations.
-If users want to implement more sophisticated customizations, they have the option of graduating to more advanced customization tools.
+If users want to implement more sophisticated customizations, they have the option of graduating to more advanced customization tools like scripting languages.

+We have found that one benefit of showing structured data is predictability: once we build an adapter for a website, it is clear what data is available or unavailable for use in customizations.
+Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model.
+For example, a script that iterates through rows in a page adding some additional information to each row can be reproduced using a single formula in Wildcard.

 ## Viability of scraping